bchiang7/v4/content/about/index.md

   - TypeScript
   - HTML & CSS
   - React
+  - Gatsby
   - Ember
-  - Gatsby
   - Jekyll
   - Craft
   - Wordpress
   - Timber
 ---

 Hey there!
 I'm a software engineer who enjoys working at the intersection of engineering and design.
-I build excellent websites and apps that provide intuitive, pixel-perfect user interfaces, while also being scalable and efficient behind the scenes.
+I build exceptional websites and web apps that provide intuitive, pixel-perfect user interfaces while also being scalable and efficient behind the scenes.

-For the past 5+ years, I've been honing my skills in web development &mdash; building websites, web apps, working in the industry, and constantly learning in this ever-changing field!
+I graduated from [Northeastern University](https://www.ccis.northeastern.edu/) with my bachelor's in 2018, and for the past 5+ years, I've been honing my skills in web development.
+I enjoy constantly learning and improving my skills with the technologies that keep evolving in this ever-changing field!

 Here's a few things I'm experienced with: